Research and Academic Development Skills and English Language

-1. Produce academic writing which is well-structured, relevant and clearly reasoned
+1. Produce academic writing which is well-structured, relevant and clearly reasoned.

-2. Communicate ideas, information and arguments with clarity, both orally and in written form, and which demonstrates the ability to integrate students’ own ideas with those of others
+2. Communicate ideas, information and arguments with clarity, both orally and in written form, and which demonstrates the ability to integrate students’ own ideas with those of others.

 5. Make full use of academic libraries and a range of appropriate electronic media for independent research purposes

-6. Demonstrate knowledge and appropriate use of academic register and referencing conventions
+6. Demonstrate knowledge and appropriate use of academic register and referencing conventions.

 - Identify text types and their relevance / appropriateness

-- Basic research techniques including research design
+- Develop basic research techniques

 - Reading & note-taking skills development